 Intermediate Cycling Workout

-Once you're getting out on your bike every week, on schedule, and your distance is steadily improving, it's time to take your cycling workout to the next level.
-"It's a good idea to try and improve your cycling form," says Ramspott.
+Once you're getting out on your bike every week, on schedule and your distance is steadily improving, it's time to take your cycling workout to the next level.
+"It's a good idea to try and improve your cycling form," Ramspott says.
 Having good form will improve the quality of your cycling workout while reducing your risk of a stress injury.

 Bike rollers — a set of stationary cylinders that let you cycle in one place — can be a huge help, he says.
 The bike isn't secured to the rollers, so the challenge lies in balancing yourself as you ride.
 Ramspott recommends starting out next to a wall or countertop for stability.